FilipNikolovski/blog/content/posts/2020-03-05--Bazel-Performance-in-a-CI-Environment.md

 The idea at first was for the runner to copy the cache folder in the project, let Bazel do it's thing and then copy the contents back, which should be faster than syncing the files on S3.
 With this approach we may have shaved 1 or 2mins from each job, but it wasn't enough.

 I started searching the Gitlab CI's documentation again, and realized that we can utilize the [`GIT_CLEAN_FLAGS`](https://docs.gitlab.com/ee/ci/large_repositories/#git-clean-flags) variable, which was introduced in the 11.10 version.

-This gives us the capabilities of controlling which folders `git` can exclude from removal between **subsequent runs**.
+Before running a job, the runner first performs a `git clean`, which cleans the build directory of any files and folders that were created during the previous run.
+The `GIT_CLEAN_FLAGS` variable gives us the capabilities of controlling which folders `git` can exclude from removal between **subsequent runs**.
 This is perfect for our use case, since we have existing directories that we **re-use** for our builds.

+I ended up avoiding the cache mechanism from Gitlab, and created a cache directory **inside** the build directory instead, which survived consecutive jobs.
+This way Bazel can keep using the cache while not having to transfer it back and forth between the two folders, which drastically saves time.

 The final gitlab-ci.yaml file looked something like this: